 Students enrolled in the MAML will take either one or two practicum / internship courses, depending on their prior ministry experience.
 The practicum / internship will be supervised, and will be in the area of their concentration.
 They are usually taken during a student's second year.
 MAML students who select the "open track" option will take PM 512, a Capstone Project, for one credit, instead of an internship.

-PM 501 Practicum Internship (1 unit)
+PM 501 Practicum Internship (1 unit) PM 502 Practicum Internship (2 units) PM 503 Practicum Internship (2 units)

 PM 512, Capstone Project (1 unit)